samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 BKDF calls an internal function that provides memory hardness in a way that supports parallelism and then produces a variable-length output.
 It can be divided into three steps:

 1. KDF Extract: a key is derived from the password, salt, pepper, and associated data.
-2. Parallelism: the internal function, which uses the derived key as well as other user provided parameters, is called in parallel, and the outputs are XORed together.
+2. Parallelism: the internal function, which uses the derived key as well as other user-provided parameters, is called in parallel, and the outputs are XORed together.
 3. KDF Expand: a KDF in feedback mode is used to derive key material for the user from the derived key, context information, and the XORed outputs.

 Note that the internal function calls MUST be implemented in parallel, not serially.
 Otherwise, the `parallelism` parameter essentially becomes another `timeCost` parameter.